ajgadev/react-graphql-technical-test/README.md

 #### 3.1 Edit project structure
 Create an editable project details view, that enables editing of the projects packaging composition, like adding and removing components, layers, etc.

+##### 3.1.1 Duplicate and delete Layers
+✅  Add duplicate and delete buttons to the layer list.

 ### 🏅 Bonus Tasks